Report on Charlottesville rally faults police over planning, failure to protect public

 The August 12 "Unite the Right" rally was a gathering of white nationalists and other far-right groups that culminated in the death of Heather Heyer when a man drove a car through a crowd of counterprotesters.

-The rally was originally planned as a protest over the city's decision to remove a Confederate statue of Robert E. Lee.
+The rally was originally planned as a protest over the city's decision to remove a statue of Confederate Gen. Robert E. Lee.

 Former US Attorney Timothy Heaphy released the results of his investigation in a 220-page report Friday, detailing failures by the city and law enforcement to prepare adequately for the rally, which led to a breakdown in communication and an inability to protect participants.

-But Heaphy said at a press conference Friday morning that his investigation "never found evidence of misconduct ... or anything but the best of intentions" on the part of local and state police.
+But Heaphy said at a press conference Friday that his investigation "never found evidence of misconduct ... or anything but the best of intentions" on the part of local and state police.

 Charlottesville hired Heaphy's law firm to review how the city handled the protest.
-Heaphy is set to present his findings to the Charlottesville City Council on Monday evening.
+Heaphy is set to present his findings to the City Council on Monday evening.

-In remarks following the press conference, Charlottesville Police Chief Al S. Thomas Jr. said he was "committed to implementing the recommendations" made in the report.
+In remarks following the press conference, Police Chief Al S. Thomas Jr. said he was "committed to implementing the recommendations" made in the report.

 "We are a community divided, we are still a community in crisis," Thomas said.
 "It's not a time for finger-pointing; it's a time to come together."